caproto/caproto/doc/source/basics.rst

     data

 Hurray it worked?
-Unless you possess some Davidsaver-like talent for reading Channel Access hex codes the way Neo experiences the Matrix, you may wants a better way.
+Unless you possess some Davidsaver-like talent for reading Channel Access hex codes the way Neo experiences the Matrix, you may want a better way.
 Caproto provides a higher level of abstraction, *Commands*, so that we don't need to work with raw bytes.
 Let's try this again using caproto.